mynew4/cmangos-docs-wiki/CharacterDB_structure/character_action.md

 #### misc

-More info needed here.
+More info needed here.<br>
-It is mostly 0 however it is sometimes 11.
+It is mostly 0 however it is sometimes 11.<br>
 If it is 11, the type is always 128 and the action ID is 57xxx.